edsoncamargo/poc-cypress-cucumber/README.md

 # Cypress com Cucumber (POC)

 This is a Proof of Concept (POC) demonstrating the integration of Cypress with Cucumber, allowing the use of Gherkin to describe tests more clearly.
 This POC was inspired by a video from Eric Wendel about Cypress, using the site he provided for testing.
+Additionally, this POC was used to explore how GitHub Actions CI works, and a YAML file was created to run Cypress E2E tests automatically.

 ## Credits